ash456/FirstGithub/README.md

-# FirstGithub
+# FirstGitHub
-first git repository
+first git hub is a repository for practicing how to manage repository using github